piai46/youtube-autopost/README.md

 # Youtube auto post

 ## How to use:
-1 - Install Python and FirefoxInstalar Python e Firefox
+1 - Install Python and Firefox

 2 - Open CMD inside the folder that contain main.py and insert the following command: ```pip install -r requirements.txt```